Bronchiectasis is a disease in which the large airways in the lungs are damaged. This causes the airways to become wider.

 - PPD skin test to check for a past tuberculosis infection

 Daily drainage to remove sputum is part of treatment.
-A respiratory therapist can show the patient coughing exercises that will help.
+A respiratory therapist can show the person coughing exercises that will help.

 The outlook depends on the specific cause of the disease.
 With treatment, most people live without major disability.